Vekaltor/blogger/README.md

 # Blogger - Angular

 A feature-rich web application built with Angular, PrimeNG, and Bootstrap 4, the Blogger platform offers users the ability to browse posts, log in, and register.
 Future plans involve expanding functionality to enable users to create, filter, and manage their posts through a user panel.
-Notably, the application incorporates a directive to manage restricted access and a global error handling system with a notification component.
+Notably, the application incorporates a directive to manage restricted access, a global error handling system with a notification component, and features a lazy loading mechanism for posts, and is designed to be fully responsive.

 ## Technologies:
 <p>Project is created with:</p>